pookmish/cardinal-sites-next/README.md

 Next.js caches data fetches pretty heavy.
 On top of that, in production builds, the data and pages are build and cached.
 If you experience any issues during development, delete the `.next` directory and restart your local server.

 In the layout and pages, we set the `revalidate` variable to `false`.
-This caches the page/layout build indefinitely.
+This caches the page and layout build indefinitely.
-To allow the page to rebuild, we use the route [/api/revalidate](./src/pages/api/revalidate.tsx) which triggers Next.js to clear the cache and re-fetch the data to build that page.
-Next.js will immediately rebuild the url upon invalidating the page url.
-NOTE: there is a route handler in [app/api/app-revalidate/route.tsx](./app/api/app-revalidate/route.tsx).
-This route does not seem to work when deployed to Vercel hosting service.
-The route is there to occasionally test the invalidation and eventually will replace the route in the `src/pages` directory.
+Layouts and page caches are treated separately and can be invalidated independently of each other, while also allowing specific parts of each to be invalidated.
+A route handler is provided that allows the CMS system to invalidate appropriate areas of the site.
+Making a `GET` request to `/api/revalidate?secret=[secret]&slug=/[slug]` with the correct parameters will accomplish this invalidation.
+Passing a slug in the form `/tags/foo:bar` will invalidate the cache tags for `foo:bar` using the [revalidateTag](https://nextjs.org/docs/app/api-reference/functions/revalidateTag) function.
+The reason for this is the Next.js Drupal module only provides a single API url for on demand invalidation.
+So we have to implement our own logic.

+### Layout

+The layout consists of the global elements on all pages.
+This consists of the global header, footer, and the menu.
+Any site wide settings should also be used in the layout.
+The main menu in the header has cache tags: `menus` & `menu:main`.
+The config pages have the cache tag `config-pages` since all config pages are fetched with a single request.

+When a layout cache is invalidated, it has no impact on the route caches below.
+However, it will trigger every route to be rebuilt upon the next request.
+This shouldn't impact the CMS system since the route caches are still available.

+### Page

+Page routes are cache separately from Layouts.
+When invalidating a route or any fetch requests on the route, the layout caches will not be impacted.
+Using the route handler, if we invalidate the slug `/foo/bar` using the [revalidatePath](https://nextjs.org/docs/app/api-reference/functions/revalidatePath) function, it will invalidate any `fetch` request that was used to build that single page and no other pages.
+Requests like list paragraphs, or external fetches will be re-executed when the page is requested.

+Pages may contain list paragraphs.
+Those paragraphs have a separate `fetch` so they can be invalidated when a content changes in the CMS.
+Each view contains a cache tag in the form `views:[content_type]` that correlates to the content type in the Drupal CMS.
+When this cache tag is invalidated, any route that contains that list paragraph will be rebuilt, but only the list paragraph data will be re-fetched from the CMS.

 - [Next.JS cache documentation](https://nextjs.org/docs/app/building-your-application/caching)